Your Daily.co calls switch from peer-to-peer to cloud, for larger meetings:

 Peer to peer

 We also are glad to send you our more technical white paper.
-Please email email@example.com, or leave your email in chat.
+Please email email@example.com.

 Bandwidth is a key issue on a video call — you're exchanging live video.
 That can be tough.
 It's even more demanding than, say, watching a movie, which can be buffered.
 How much bandwidth depends on how many people are in your call.
 Here's how we've built Daily.co, to help you get the best experience possible: